-- We recommend performing a clean install of Outlook before configuring it to connect to your Exchange server.
-If you already have a previous version of Outlook installed on your PC, please uninstall this version (from Control Panel > Add/Remove Programs), reboot your PC, and then install Outlook 2010/2013.
+- We do not recommend installing Outlook 2010/2013 on top of an older version of Outlook.
+If it is installed on your PC, please uninstall this version (from Control Panel > Add/Remove Programs), reboot your PC, and then install Outlook 2010/2013.
 After performing a clean install of Outlook 2010/2013, you're now ready to configure it to connect to your Exchange mailbox.
 Office 2013 programs are not supported with any OS older than Windows 7.

 - You will not be able to install Outlook 2010 or any other Office 2010 product if an Office 2003 product is installed on the same computer.